ankitgaur0/linear-regression/Readme.md

   4. set to show the end of commands to show by echo[$(date)] echo[$(date)] :- echo is used to show/print the statements on terminal
 [$(date)]:- is used to show date which time it is executed

+* i create a template folder to create the structure folders of the entire project
+* then make a setup.py file to install the local desired package on pip to further use by importing commands
+* and i faces many isses to execute this files something happens wrong automatically with termianl .
+* and it will be install with -e. in requirements.txt file but in my machine i does not work many be some terminal isses also will there.
+* Tommarow i will work on data injestion and preprocessing and model building...